Children’s School Kits

 November Visit to Honduras

 In November 2019, our first official Life Differently team was able to visit El Salvador and Honduras.
-While there the following projects were completed.
+Check out the work we did.

 1. Home improvement to provide Candida’s family with protections from the elements and flooding.
 Read her story at https://lifedifferently.org/2019/03/30/the-gravity-of-loss/